abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • July 2005

 One of the American monks in Thailand, Tan Paññāvuḍḍho, has just died.
-He had been spending the Rains Retreat at Ajahn Dun’s monastery.
+He had been spending the Rains Retreat at Ajahn Dtun’s monastery.
 Yesterday morning, he didn’t show up for alms round.
 A monk was sent to check on him, and he was found lifeless in the bathroom.
 It looked like he fainted while standing up, fell, and hit his head on the way down.